Rockhounding in Bancroft

 Below: Quartz with hematite spheres from the Dark Star Crystal mines quartz claim.

 Right: At the Bessemer Mine.
 It's old mining infrastructure, the shafts and buildings that seem to hide the greatest danger, but never underestimate the environment.
+Check out the foundations of the old hotel, its beside the track at the edge of Little Mullet Lake.

 Left: An iconic Bancroft rockhounding location - the old Bear Lake Diggings